2018 Dirty Dozen Bicycle Ride

 article by Tony Larussa in the Tribune-Review

-Normal registration can take place through 9 am, November 22nd,
+online is open through 9 am, November 22nd,

-except postal entries must be received by November 19th.
+and postal entries must be received by November 19th.

 Event-day registration opens at 8:00 am for unfilled categories.

 Entry fees are $5 higher on event-day.
+Registration is free for

-Online registration is
+Online registration is available at

 can register via PayPal